-With Homestuck's extensive use of Adobe Flash, its discontinuation in 2020 has left the official website grossly kneecapped.
-Enter The Unofficial Homestuck Collection (TUHC hereafter): a program made by GitHub users Bambosh and GiovanH which lets one read this quirky comic, and its extensive supplementary material, in its original state fully offline.
+Enter The Unofficial Homestuck Collection (the UHC hereafter): a program made by Bambosh and maintained by GiovanH that lets one read this quirky comic, alongside extensive supplementary material, in its original state and fully offline.

-To get started, you will need both the application itself and the asset pack, both of which can be found at the link above.
 On startup, point it to where the asset pack is.
 You can put it wherever you want, but you may as well keep everything in the same folder.
-You'll then have a few choices to make:
+You will then have some choices to make:

 New Reader Mode hides content like side stories and music placement until a point in the story where it won’t give anything away.
 I’d keep this on if you’re concerned about spoilers